rizac/gfzreport/gfzreport/templates/tutorial/_chap_web_on_server.rst

    /home/sysop/tmp_ZE/uptime.png  [file of the instrument uptime]

-You MUST :ref:`activatevirtualenv` and proceed as in :ref:`createnewtemplate` but with the -o option pointing to the 'source' directory of the network :ref:`webappdatapath`, :ref:`serverrootpath`/network/source:
+You MUST :ref:`activatevirtualenv` and proceed as in :ref:`createnewtemplate`.
+Note that the -o option points to the parent folder of the directory which is up to be created.
+E.g.:

 .. code-block:: bash

    gfzreport template n -n ZE -s 2012 -p /home/sysop/tmp_ZE/pdfs -i /home/sysop/tmp_ZE/uptime.png \
       -o /data2/gfzreport/network/source

-This creates the directory :ref:`serverrootpath`/network/source/ZE_2012
+creates the directory /data2/gfzreport/network/source/ZE_2012.
+Therein, a file named `gfzreport.template.log` will be also written: the file captures the standard output of the command, which has also useful information on how the directory has been created.

 If there are users who need to edit the resport and do not have authorization, then :ref:`modifydbusers`, otherwise :ref:`restartserver`.